 Having worked as a senior public affairs consultant, she has provided federal and provincial government relations counsel to clients across a range of sectors, and has developed strategic plans in key industries, including trade, intellectual property, consumer protection, cultural/heritage, education and health.

-Her professional experience also includes industry associations in both Ottawa and Washington, DC., ranging from mental health to international law.
+Mary Anne’s professional experience also includes industry associations in both Ottawa and Washington, DC., ranging from mental health to international law.